itk-dev/os2iot_alert_manager/README.md

 in Symfony's documentation.

-In the next section, we highlight the configurations that you should or may need to change to get the alter manager working properly.
+In the next section, we highlight the configurations that you should or may need to change to get the alert manager working properly.

 ### API access configuration